Skip to Content Skip to Footer

 Out-of-Print Titles

 Most titles selected for purchase are current publications.
-The Library recognizes the need for some retrospective purchases and may make such purchases to fill gaps in the collection.
+The library recognizes the need for some retrospective purchases and may make such purchases to fill gaps in the collection.
 However, in view of the expense of obtaining out-of-print material it is more important to spend funds for valuable current publications of long-term worth, thus preventing a future need for retrospective purchases.
 Frequently such material can be obtained on interlibrary loan if needed.

-The Library normally does not purchase or replace out-of-print materials unless they are deemed standards in the field and important to the collection or are specifically requested by a member of the faculty to support a particular class.
+The library normally does not purchase or replace out-of-print materials unless they are deemed standards in the field and important to the collection or are specifically requested by a member of the faculty to support a particular class.
 In this case, the item is purchased if available at a reasonable price either from an on-line vendor or an out[1]of-print jobber.

 Selection of Specific Types of Materials